RickBakkr/hetzner-notify/README.md

 ## Caching

 Please make sure to create a file named `cache.txt` if you plan to use the cached functionalities.
 Note: this may require you to set custom permissions in order for the script to have persmissions to write the cached auction IDs.

+## Filtering
+Servers can be filtered by all values located on the first level of the server object (ram, hdd_size, etc.).
+You can see which fields are still available in a response.
+To see how the filtering works, there are corresponding examples for each configurable filter in the filter block in config.sample.php.